COVESA/dlt-daemon/doc/dlt-system.conf.5.md

 ## SyslogPort

 This value defines the UDP port opened for receiving log messages from syslog.
+Configuration for syslog to forward log to this port is necessary.
+Adding this config " *.*  @localhost:47111" in config file of syslog (usually in /etc/rsyslog.d/50-default.conf) and restart the syslog service by command "sudo systemctl restart rsyslog.service".

     Default: 47111